Explore health content from A to Z.

 A person may feel depressed after having a stroke.
 This may be due to brain damage.
 Changes in body image and grieving for lost skills, such as speech or freedom of movement, may also cause depression.

 Ask the doctor whether medication can help reduce the depression.
+You may need to take the person to see a psychiatrist or psychologist if he or she has severe depression.

 Keep the person active.
 Play games, watch TV, or listen to music together.